 SUBSTITUTE TRUSTEE’S NOTICE OF SALE

-Sale at public auction will be on May 28, 2020, at or about 10:00 AM, local time, at the west door of the Hardeman County Courthouse, 100 North Main Street, Bolivar, TN 38008, pursuant to the Deed of Trust executed by Stephen Bynum and Julie Bynum, a married couple, to William C. Ford, as Trustee for Conseco Bank, Inc. dated November 26, 2001, and recorded in Deed of Trust 565, Page 338, in the Register’s Office for Hardeman County, Tennessee (“Deed of Trust”), conducted by Padgett Law Group, having been appointed Substitute Trustee, all of record in the Hardeman County Register’s Office.
+Sale at public auction will be on May 26, 2020, at or about 10:00 AM, local time, at the west door of the Hardeman County Courthouse, 100 North Main Street, Bolivar, TN 38008, pursuant to the Deed of Trust executed by Laura A. Scott and Garry Mason, to William C. Ford, as Trustee for Conseco Finance Corp. dated January 18, 2002, and recorded in the Register’s Office for Hardeman County, Tennessee on February 5, 2002, in Book 568, Page 161 and corrected in Scrivener’s Affidavit recorded in Book 761, Page 72 (“Deed of Trust”); also recorded in Fayette County on January 23, 2002 in Book D609, Page 81 and corrected in Instrument No. 18007650, conducted by Padgett Law Group, having been appointed Substitute Trustee, all of record in the Hardeman County Register’s Office.
 Default in the performance of the covenants, terms, and conditions of said Deed of Trust has been made; and the entire indebtedness has been declared due and payable.

-Party entitled to enforce the debt: U.S. Bank National Association, as Trustee, for Green Tree 2008-HE1
+Party entitled to enforce the debt: NewRez Mortgage LLC d/b/a Shellpoint Mortgage Servicing

 The hereinafter described real property located in Hardeman County will be sold to the highest call bidder subject to all unpaid taxes, prior liens and encumbrances of record:

-Legal Description: Located in the Town of Saulsbury, Tennessee and described as follows:

-Beginning at the South East corner of lot sold to J.L.
-Branscomb by W.H.
-Bryant, deceased, runs North 336 feet to the Northeast corner of said J.L.
-Branscomb lot (now R.L.
-Newton) to G.R.
-Lipscomb southline (now C.A.
-Richards Estate); thence East with said G.R.
-Lipscomb (now C.A.
-Richards Est.) line 120 feet to the North East corner; thence South with G.R.
-Lipscomb (now C.A.
-Richards Est.) West line 336 feet to Simpson Ferry Road, the South East corner; thence West with said Road 112 feet to the beginning.
-On which is located a dwelling and other buildings.

-Street Address: The street address of the property is believed to be 172 College Street, Saulsbury, TN 38067, but such address is not part of the legal description of the property.
+Street Address: The street address of the property is believed to be 450 Jenkins Road, Grand Junction, TN 38039, but such address is not part of the legal description of the property.
 In the event of any discrepancy, the legal description herein shall control.

 This sale is subject to all matters shown on any applicable recorded Plat or Plan; any unpaid taxes and assessments; any restrictive covenants, easements or setback lines that may be applicable; rights of redemption, equity, statutory or otherwise, not otherwise waived in the Deed of Trust, including rights of redemption of any government agency, state or federal; and any and all prior deeds of trust, liens, dues, assessments, encumbrances, defects, adverse claims and other matters that may take priority over the Deed of Trust upon which this foreclosure sale is conducted or are not extinguished by this Foreclosure Sale.